dolma012/CommunityDetection/README.md

-1. Overview of the Assignment\n

-Explored the Spark GraphFrames library as well as implemented Girvan-Newman algorithm using the Spark Framework/distributed environment to detect communities in graphs.
+Overview of the Assignment: Explored the Spark GraphFrames library as well as implemented Girvan-Newman algorithm using the Spark Framework/distributed environment to detect communities in graphs.
 Used the ub_sample_data.csv dataset to find users who have a similar business taste.

-3. Requirements
+Requirements:
 2.1 Programming Requirements
 a.
 Python and Spark to implement all tasks.
 b.
 Spark DataFrame and GraphFrames library for task1